fstarred/arcade-hacks/ffight/README.md

 0x03D3B2: removed the check with 0xFF8412 value <br>
 0x03EC7A: removed the boss clear flag, so the enemies won't die automatically after boss death <br>
 0x03ECBC: removed the stage clear flag, so area is not clear <br>
-0x040C08, 0x040AF2, 0x040AFA: lowered the left margin  <br>
+0x040868: avoid Damnd call for friend support when energy drop down to a certain value 0x040C08, 0x040AF2, 0x040AFA: lowered the left margin  <br>

 Finally, let's say we want Damnd to show on all 3 slums stages.